 The programme has historically been relatively light on promotions and you cannot be certain that they will always be running an offer, unlike Hilton, Marriott or IHG.
 Overall, adding together base points and promotional bonuses, you may find that other chains work out better even though Radisson has the highest rate of base points per $1.

 Radisson Rewards also tends to have very tight booking windows, often just a few weeks, on its promotions even if the stay window lasts for 2-3 months.
-See our ‘Hotel Promos’ page for any current offers.
+See our ‘Hotel Offers’ page for any current offers.

 How do you spend points in Radisson Rewards?